vksjangra/mcp-grafana/README.md

    }
    ```

-> Note: if you see `Error: spawn mcp-grafana ENOENT` in Claude Desktop, you need to specify the full path to `mcp-grafana`.
+   > Note: The `-t stdio` argument is essential here because it overrides the default SSE mode in the Docker image.

 **Using VSCode with remote MCP server**

-Make sure your `.vscode/settings.json` includes:
+If you're using VSCode and running the MCP server in SSE mode (which is the default when using the Docker image without overriding the transport), make sure your `.vscode/settings.json` includes the following:

 ```json
 "mcp": {